Novum Law recognised in prestigious Chambers & Partners Guide 2024

 Yes.
 The general rule is that you have two years from the date of the assault or the date when you realised your assault may have been caused by someone else negligence.

 If you are claiming on behalf of a child, you can claim at any time until the child turns 18.
 When the child turns 18, they can bring a claim in their own right but the three year time limit will then apply and they will have until they are 21 to do so.

 There are exceptions to this rule.
 For example, there is no time limit for people who don’t have the mental capacity to make legal decisions and different time limits apply for some injuries or illnesses sustained abroad.

 Time can be a critical factor in compensation claims, so it’s important to get in touch with our specialist personal injury team as soon as possible for expert advice.

 There are no upfront or hidden costs when you make a compensation claim with Novum Law.
-Our advice is free, and your specialist criminal injury solicitor will help you on a ‘no win, no fee’ basis which means you won’t have to pay a penny if your claim is unsuccessful.
-If you’re claiming against the person(s) or business that are responsible for your assault — known as a civil claim — and your claim is successful, you’ll pay some legal costs from your compensation.
-The basis for this is agreed between you and your solicitor before you start your claim and you will be kept regularly updated.
-If you are applying for compensation from the CICA, you will not have to pay any legal costs from your compensation.
+Our advice is free, and your specialist criminal injury solicitor will help you on a ‘no win, no fee’ basis, which means you won’t have to pay a penny if your claim is unsuccessful.
+If you’re claiming against the person(s) or business responsible for your assault — known as a civil claim — and your claim is successful, you’ll pay some legal costs from your compensation.
+The basis for this is agreed upon between you and your solicitor before you start your claim and you will be kept regularly updated.
 Find out more about ‘no win, no fee’ claims.